June 26, 2020

 Talking to your doctor about getting screened for colon cancer is arguably the most effective way you can reduce your risk.
 The recommended age for colon cancer screening is 45, and regular screenings thereafter until age 75.

 There are screening options throughout the state of Florida and helpful resources to learn more, including free colorectal cancer screenings for some.
 Young adults that have a family history of colorectal cancer should talk to their doctor about the right time to start colorectal cancer screenings.
 You might also want to consider genetic testing if you have a family history of colorectal cancer.
 Learn more about genetic testing for hereditary colon cancer syndromes.

 If you are experiencing any of the colorectal cancer symptoms listed above, don’t wait to talk to your doctor.
 The earlier that colorectal cancer is found and treated, the better the survival rate!
-If you would like to talk to a genetic counselor, contact our office in Brevard County for an appointment.
+If you would like to talk to a genetic counselor, contact one of our offices in Brevard County for an appointment.

 Categories: Colorectal Cancer